-WINFIELD, Kansas (10-14-2018) -- Quarterback Austin Early, the son of Palomar football coach Joe Early who was selected by his teammates as the Comets' Most Valuable Player in 2015, is back in the news as the record-setting starter for Southwestern College of the NAIA's Kansas Collegiate Athletic Conference.
+WINFIELD, Kansas (10-27-2018) -- Quarterback Austin Early, the son of Palomar football coach Joe Early who was selected by his teammates as the Comets' Most Valuable Player in 2015, remains back in the news as the record-setting starter for Southwestern College of the NAIA's Kansas Collegiate Athletic Conference.

 Early set a school record for passing yardage when he threw for 456 yards and six touchdowns and tacked on 96 yards rushing and a seventh TD in the Moundbuilders' 52-7 victory over visiting Bethany on Sept.
 22 at home in Winfield, KS.